 The Right Thing to Do

-EndNote bibliographic management software is available on the library's public computers.
+EndNote citation management software is available on the library's public computers.
 Students, faculty, and staff who wish to install and use EndNote at home can download the program by clicking on the EndNote X7 link below and entering their library barcode number and last name to authenticate.

 Some Free Online Citation Builders